Rules for Documentary Screenplay Awards Submissions

-To be eligible for entry, films must have been exhibited theatrically in Los Angeles or New York for at least one week during 2018.
+To be eligible for entry, films must have been exhibited theatrically in Los Angeles or New York for at least one week during the eligibility period of January 1, 2023 – December 31, 2023.
+Films with simultaneous theatrical and new media exhibitions shall be eligible for screenplay consideration.

-Scripts must have been written under the WGA MBA or under a bona fide collective bargaining agreement of the Writers Guild of Canada, Writers’ Guild of Great Britain, Writers' Guild of Ireland, Writers’ Guild of South Africa, New Zealand Writers Guild, Film Writers’ Association (India), La Guilde Francaise des Scénaristes (France), Scriptwriters Guild of Israel, the Société des Auteurs de Radio, Télévision et Cinéma (Québec) or Verband Deutscher Drehbuchautoren (VDD/Germany) (collectively, “affiliate guilds”).
+Scripts must have been written under the WGA MBA or under a bona fide collective bargaining agreement of the Writers Guild of Canada, Writers’ Guild of Great Britain, Writers Guild of Ireland, Writers’ Guild of South Africa, New Zealand Writers Guild, ALMA Sindicato des Guionistas (Spain), Screenwriters Association (India), Screenwriters Guild of Korea (SGK), La Guilde Francaise des Scénaristes (France), Scriptwriters Guild of Israel, the Société des Auteurs de Radio, Télévision et Cinéma (Québec) or Verband Deutscher Drehbuchautoren (VDD/Germany) (collectively, “affiliate guilds”).
 Submissions for films written under the jurisdiction of an affiliate guild must include a letter from the affiliate guild verifying awards eligibility.
 Please note that an affiliate guild may impose additional requirements for a writer to be considered covered by its collective bargaining agreement.

 A writer who wrote the script and received credit on the film may submit a script for consideration.
-The submitted script must be in writing, must be the final script and must be accompanied by five (5) viewing copies of the film.
-The viewing copies must be in DVD format.
+The submitted script must be in writing and must be the final script.
+The entry form must include a Media Platform URL hosting a digital screener of the documentary for the judging period of 12/22/23 – 3/8/24.
 In addition, the film as exhibited from which the script is submitted must have had an on-screen writing credit (i.e. a “written by,” “story by,” “screenplay by,” “documentary screenplay by,” “documentary script by,” “screen story by” or “narration written by” credit, as appropriate) related to the writing of the film.

 The script must be of feature length (more than 40 minutes).
 Films that receive their first public exhibition on broadcast or cable television are not eligible for Screen Awards.
 Foreign-language films are eligible, provided they have English-language subtitles.